Verenasworld/MyCssStuff/README.md

 https://user-images.githubusercontent.com/51680972/123657042-bca6a600-d830-11eb-9fc7-65ba7e800a3f.mp4

+learning css tricks and many more inspiriert from tutorial with https://www.youtube.com/channel/UCbwXnUipZsLfUckBPsC7Jog

-mix-blend-mode difference
+mix-blend-mode difference |
-mix-blend-mode screen
+mix-blend-mode screen |

-add svg txt and animate with @keyframes line-anim media for responsive design ( CoktailPage)
+add svg txt and animate with @keyframes line-anim |

-# videotext
-tutorial with
-https://www.youtube.com/channel/UCbwXnUipZsLfUckBPsC7Jog
+@media for responsive design  and many more ...